|

 Tips and Tricks

-• The best cut of venison for this dish is the back strap, prime rib roast.
+• The best cut of venison for this dish is a back strap, prime rib roast.
 A round roast can also be used, as often the back strap is reserved for venison steaks.

 Venison roast in a white Dutch oven with carrots, potatoes, rosemary, and bay leaves.